DianaLiao/Phase-1-Project-Hamstar-Haven/README.md

 ## Installation
 1. Fork and clone repo to local machine
 2. Install dependencies with '$ bundle install'
-3. Use Rake task 'rake db:seed' to create a clean install of pre-loaded activities
+3. Use Rake task `rake db:seed` to create a clean install of pre-loaded activities.
+Note: database is currently seeded with two users.
-4. Use Rake task 'rake run' to start the app
+4. Use Rake task `rake run` to start the app
-Note: database is currently seeded with two users

 ## How to use
 The inputs will vary from entering strings to selecting from a menu with arrow keys.